SaxionMechatronics/smart_spot_backpack/Documentation/xx-assembly-instructions.md

     </div>
 </p>

-Next, mount the GXP to the main mounting plate using XM5 screws (use nuts at the bottom of the mounting plate).
+Next, mount the GXP to the main mounting plate using 2x M5x20 screws (use nuts at the bottom of the mounting plate).
 Make sure the ethernet and HD15 port face towards the interface panel.
 Take the cable from the GXP and lay it out to the left as shown below.
 Finally, you can mount the power distribution board with the relays facing the GXP.
-Here, use M3x8 scsrews.
+Here, use 4x M3x8 screws.

 <p align="center">
     <img src="../Images/Assembly%20Instructions/internals1.jpg" style="display:inline-block; width:30%; margin-right:10px;">